 Better still, all those Bowling Green attractions and amenities are found nestled in the confines of a pleasantly scaled city in Warren County where getting from place to place is a piece of cake – and the year-round beauty of South-Central Kentucky is never more than a few minutes away.

 Caves & Corvettes

 Bowling Green is the perfect base for a visit to nearby Mammoth Cave National Park, home to the world’s longest, most accessible and best curated cave system in the world – all just a half-hour away!
+Designated a National Park in 1941, visitors have been touring Mammoth Cave for 200 years.
 And for amateur cavers who want to bundle underground wonders in a convenient package, the area around Bowling Green is flat-out amazing.

 Within a short drive, visitors can enjoy eight different cave experiences.
 There’s Lost River Cave, where year-round visitors can join a guide on an underground boat tour filled with mystery, including the legendary “man-eating” blue holes that are said to have swallowed up more than few Civil War soldiers when Confederate leader John Hunt Morgan used the area as a training ground.
 Or there are the glittering crystal walls of Diamond Caverns or Outlaw Cave, with its dramatic flowstones and reputation as a nineteenth century hideout for outlaws like Jesse James.